Adidas shares fall as supply chain problems slow growth

 Adidas said currency-neutral sales growth would slow to between 5 and 8 percent in 2019, from 8 percent in 2018, with supply issues accounting for a 1-2 percent fall as it struggles to meet strong demand for mid-priced apparel.

-In contrast, Nike has forecast sales growth for 2019 approaching low double digits, and Puma a currency-adjusted 10 percent.
+In contrast, Nike has forecast sales growth for 2019 approaching low double digits, and German rival Puma a currency-adjusted 10 percent.

-“It is a demand problem,” Chief Executive Kasper Rorsted told CNBC, noting that Adidas had doubled the size of its business in North America in the last three years.
+“The volume grew quicker than anticipated and we didn’t respond quickly enough to that demand signal,” Chief Executive Kasper Rorsted told a news conference, noting that Adidas had doubled its sales in North America in the last three years.

 Adidas produces 457 pieces of apparel a year, sourcing most of them from Cambodia, China and Vietnam.
 Rorsted said the shortages had nothing to do with U.S. trade tensions with China.